 • Cam Hart allowed a reception at 10 or more yards downfield once every 20.5 coverage snaps, ranked 73rd out of 80 qualified outside cornerbacks, per Sports Info Solutions.

-23. Philadelphia Eagles, Top Draft Pick Prediction: Caleb Lomu, OT, Utah
+23. Philadelphia Eagles, Top Draft Pick Prediction: Max Iheanachor, OT, Arizona State

 Best Draft Targets for the Eagles with the 23rd pick:

 • Offensive Tackle: Is this the year the Eagles draft Lane Johnson‘s replacement?
 Since Tyler Steen hasn't performed well enough to lock down the starting job at right guard, it would make sense to draft someone capable of pushing Steen for that role as a rookie while also being the long-term plan at right tackle.
-Alabama's Kadyn Proctor might be the ideal prospect, while Utah's Caleb Lomu and Georgia's Monroe Freeling will be in the mix.
+Kadyn Proctor and Max Iheanachor are two options with the traits to play guard or tackle.

-• Tight End: Eight-year veteran Dallas Goedert is a free agent.
-He could be re-signed, but this is a glaring need until he's back in the fold.
+• Tight End: Eight-year veteran Dallas Goedert was re-signed, but it was only a one-year deal.
 Oregon's Kenyon Sadiq would be an upgrade in terms of athleticism, but he probably isn't ready to be the all-around contributor that Goedert is for the Eagles.
-If Philly wants to address this need, re-signing Goedert to a short-term deal while also drafting Sadiq might be the ideal scenario.
+Re-signing Goedert to a short-term deal while also drafting Sadiq might be the ideal scenario.

 • Edge Defender: The Eagles' pass rush was adequate, but its run defense was a liability.
 Adding an edge defender who can defend the run would be a welcome upgrade.
 Clemson's T.J.
 Parker and Missouri's Zion Young could be options to fill that need.